-Boxed beef cutout values were weak on select and firm on choice on light to moderate demand and offerings.
-Choice boxed beef was .41 higher at 210.66, and select was down .44 at 192.97.
+Boxed beef cutout values were weak on light demand and light to moderate offerings.
+Choice boxed beef was down .89 at 202.41, and select was .42 lower at 189.62.